4e1e0603/04/source/recipes/How to Replace multiple white-space in a string by one.md

-## Replace multiple white-space in a string by one.
+## Replace multiple spaces in a string by a one space.

 ### Problem

+The given string contains multiple spaces which should be replaces by exactly one space.

 ```
 text = "My  name  is  David".
 ```

 ### Solution